Griphitor/.github/profile/README.md

 We are focusing on giving the coder community a great experience with our tool.

 # Why Griphitor?
 As we stated we guarantee **Privacy & Security 🔒.** We do not steal or store user data in any form.
 Our code editor is also highly customizable.
-For example: Being able to install **Packages, Themes, Extensions, Custom Css.** We follow listen to the community!
+For example: Being able to install **Packages, Themes, Extensions, Custom Css.** We listen to the community!

 # Developer Team 👨‍💻
 - [Griphcode](https://github.com/griphcode)